National Agricultural Literacy Curriculum Matrix

 - Help students conclude from the demonstration that water is a limited natural resource.
 Ask, “How are water and agriculture related?”
 Use further guiding questions until students recognize that farmers must use a portion of our water supply to grow the crops and raise the livestock that provide our food supply.
 Ask students, “What practices can farmers use to conserve and protect freshwater?”
 Inform students that they will be learning about how water use in agriculture can be managed to provide food more sustainably for our growing population.

 Preparation: Prior to class, review the Background information, video clip, and PowerPoint slides (including the speaker notes) associated with the lesson.
-Read the Teacher's Guide: Getting Started document paying particular attention to page 2 where you will find the instructions for downloading the Sustainability Farming Game.
+Watch the Getting Started with Journey 2050 video and if needed, refer to the Teacher's Guide: Getting Started document paying particular attention to page 2 where you will find the instructions for downloading the Sustainability Farming Game.

 - Open the Water PowerPoint.